All averages are average annual CO2 pounds saved.

 - Go Meatless on Mondays.
 Eat less meat or none at all.
 Consider going meatless on Mondays.
 Livestock are responsible for nearly 15 percent of the greenhouse gases that cause global warming, more than cars, planes and all other forms of transport put together.
 Livestock also bring a whole host of other resource, chemical, pollution, disease and cruelty issues.
 By skipping steak one day a week for a year, you can save a lot of GHG emissions = 595

 - Eat low on the food chain.
 Think fruits, veggies, grains and beans = Up to you!

-- Don’t buy bottled water if your tap water is safe to drink.
+- Don’t buy bottled water if your tap water is safe to drink – and buy a non-toxic reusable water bottle if you don’t already have one.
 Americans bought a total of 8.8 billion gallons of bottled water in 2007.
 According to one estimate, producing these bottles required the energy equivalent of over 17 million barrels of oil and produced over 2.5 million tons of carbon dioxide.
 This is the same amount of carbon dioxide that would be emitted by over 400,000 passenger vehicles in one year.
 1 kilogram of bottled water (approx 33 ounces) can emit 1.2 of greenhouse gases = Up to you!